 External flexibility enabled by temporary jobs is pursued because it decreases firing costs.
 As a consequence, from a microeconomic standpoint it may help worker reallocation among firms, with positive effects on productivity; and from a macroeconomic perspective it may increase the willingness to hire by firms, thus reducing unemployment.
 The idea that temporary jobs can reduce unemployment consolidated during the 90's of the XX century, when the highly deregulated American job market used to record unemployment rates substantially lower than those produced by the much more regulated (i.e. "rigid") European counterparts.
-Besides obvious political and theoretical reasons based on the neoclassical analysis of the labor market, this view was also supported by a number of empirical studies (such as for instance Lazear, 1990; OECD, 1994; Scarpetta, 1996; Siebert,

-1997), which systematically found positive correlations between unemployment and measures of labor market rigidity.
+Besides obvious political and theoretical reasons based on the neoclassical analysis of the labor market, this view was also supported by a number of empirical studies (such as for instance Lazear, 1990; OECD, 1994; Scarpetta, 1996; Siebert, 1997), which systematically found positive correlations between unemployment and measures of labor market rigidity.

-As temporary job contracts are supposed to foster growth and reduce unemployment, they can therefore also be thought to be conducive to lower inequality.
+Substantial empirical evidence has documented that unemployment disproportionately falls upon low-income groups, consequently widening the income gap between different groups (Carpenter and Rogers, 2004).
+Thus, as temporary job contracts are supposed to foster growth and reduce unemployment, they can also be thought to be conducive to lower inequality.
 However, more recent empirical studies have cast doubts on the reliability of earlier works, and the evidence about labor market rigidities and unemployment (and, as a consequence, about rigidities and inequality) is now at best equivocal.
 Indeed, several recent studies suggest that more rigid labor regulations may actually decrease inequality (for a review of recent works see e.g. Brancaccio et al., 2018).